 This is a 1-to-1 session on IELTS Reading, Writing and Speaking preparation for candidates of IELTS who have weaknesses in their IELTS Reading, Writing and Speaking modules.
 Here, IELTS candidates can get the opportunity to share their problems in these modules and get a 1-to-1 lesson with an expert to improve their skills.
 The trainer […]

-In this post, I’ve discussed the definition, types and writing method of a ‘paragraph’.
-Student of the English language and grammar often confuse themselves identifying the difference between an essay and a paragraph.
+In this post, I’ve discussed the definition, types, and writing method of a ‘paragraph’.
+Students of the English language and grammar often confuse themselves identifying the difference between an essay and a paragraph.
 This post may be helpful for everyone to understand what a paragraph is and how to write it.

 This post focuses on a specific grammatical section of English grammar which is known as ‘number’.
 Many IELTS candidates find it difficult to differentiate between singular and plural numbers in Reading and Writing modules.
 This post discusses some common methods/ rules of ‘singular’ and ‘plural’ numbers with examples.
 Hopefully, candidates will learn the words and […]